alexei-garrow/alexei-ai-workflow/README.md

 To start using this workflow in your project, follow these steps:

-1.  **Clone this repository:** Clone or copy the files from this repository into the root of your project.
+1.  **Clone this repository:** Clone this repository.
+Then, copy its contents into the root of your project.
+For example, from your project's root directory, you can use: `cp -R /path/to/cloned/alexei-ai-workflow/* .`
 2.  **Review `protocols/PLANNING.md`:**
     *   **For new projects:** Fill out the `PLANNING.md` document to define your project's goals, scope, and technology stack.
 Pay special attention to the "Workflow Adoption Strategy" section to set the right level of rigor for your project.
     *   **For existing projects:** Follow the "Adapting for Existing Projects" guide in `PLANNING.md` to document your existing project.